ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  The most common way you'll interact with containers is through a software system called Docker.
 Docker provides a declarative programming language that lets you describe, in a file called Dockerfile, how you want the system set up i.e., what programs need to be installed, what files go where, what dependencies need to exist.
 Then you build that file into a container image which provides a representation of the entire file system specified

-by your Dockerfile. at image can then be moved to and run on any other machine with a Docker-compatible container runtime, with the guarantee
+by your Dockerfile.
+That image can then be moved to and run on any other machine with a Docker-compatible container runtime, with the guarantee

 that it will start in an isolated environment with the exact same files and data, every time.